DDM-Lab/janus/README.md

 Please do **not** delete or modify anything on that disk, however!

 Three important warnings:
   * The backup only happens once a day.
-Anything changed or added since that last backup is **not** backed up.
+Anything changed or added since that last backup has **not** yet been backed up.
   * The backup disk is on the desk right above Janus.
 If Janus is taken out by, say, a flood, fire or theft, odds are the backup disk will be, too.
   * It’s all still just computer hardware and software, so things could go wrong with the automated backup